vika-v-v/neural-networks-for-image-segmentation/docu/GETTING_STARTED.md

 1) Open this Project in the Terminal.
 2) Run "cd server" to switch to the folder with the backend.
 3) Run "node server.js" to start the js server.

+Navigate to python venv (create and install and dependecies), start venv and start the server.

+If there is the error with python, reinstall torch: pip uninstall torch torchvision torchaudio -y pip install torch